jobjo/popper/docs/tutorial.md

   | Not of exp
 ```

-And an evaluation function `eval`, with the signature:
+Along with an evaluation function, `eval`, with a signature:

 ```ocaml skip
 val eval : exp -> bool
 ```

-What if we want to write a test that verifies that `Lit false` is the identity
+What if we want to write a test that verifies that `Lit false` is the
-for `Or`?
-That is, for any expression `e`, the proposition:
+identity expression for `Or`?
+That is, for any expression `e`, the
+proposition:

 ```ocaml skip
 eval e = eval (Or (Lit false, e))
 ```

+should evaluate to true.

 The problem is that we need to be able to sample `exp` values.
 We'll cover
-how to do this manually later but the easiest way forward is to simply derive
+how to do this manually later but the easiest way forward is to derive it.
-it.
-All we need is to derive `popper` (which additionally requires deriving
+All we need is to add an attribute `[@@deriving .. ]`.
+It also
-`ord` and `show` for the *comparator* part).
-The `ppx`s are added like so:
+requires deriving `ord` and `show` for the *comparator* part:

 ```ocaml
 type exp =